raquo/Airstream/README.md

 ##### Errors in an Observer Do Not Affect Other Observers

-Similarly, and unlike conventional streaming libraries, if an error happened in an observer's `onNext` or `onError` callback, this error will be reported as unhandled, but it will not prevent other observers or the code immediately following it from running.
+Similarly, and unlike conventional streaming libraries, if an error happened in an observer's `onNext` or `onError` callback, this error will be reported as _unhandled_, but it will not prevent other observers or the code immediately following this observer's definition from running.

 If you're concerned that the contents of your `onNext` / `onError` can fail and make your app state inconsistent, you do the same thing you've always done in this situation – `try` some code and `catch` the error, just keep it all inside the callback in question: